Can anyone be hypnotised?

 How long does each session take?

 The first consultation is usually 1.5 hours.
-The second and subsequent consultations are usually an hour each.
+The second and subsequent consultations are usually just over an hour each.

 How many sessions will I need?